damarpd/research-progress/lab_meeting_documents/progress_overview.md

 #### Sub argument 2: Absence of attitudinal and perceptual constructs in existing passenger simulation models

+<mark> need a strong anchor at the opening section</mark>

 Behavioral difference across passenger type as evidenced by [Qu et al., (2019)](https://doi.org/10.1016/j.physa.2019.121075), which applied the objective measures such as time (in second), could be the starting point that there is different motivational state which drive the dynamics behavior each passenger type.
 [Stokols (1972)](https://doi.org/10.1037/h0032706) established that motivational state refers to the psychological experience of crowding, which is fundamentally different from the physical condition of density.

- Understanding what actually drives passenger behavior therefore requires shifting the analytical lens from physical parameters to the attitudinal and perceptual constructs that underlie passenger decision-making.
+ Understanding what actually drives passenger behavior therefore requires shifting the analytical lens from physical parameters to the attitudinal and perceptual constructs that underlie passenger decision-making, each proposed passenger type.
+The behavioral responses, by each proposed passenger type, need to be examined by considering perceived crowding by each proposed passenger type.

 [Shen et al. (2026)](https://doi.org/10.1016/j.simpat.2026.103260) makes this clear through a deliberate design choice: carriage standees and platform-waiting passengers are intentionally set to zero speed with no ability to react or respond.
 They are present in the simulation as physical objects — but by design, they do not perceive, decide, or adjust to the situation around them.
 This is not a flaw in their model; it is a conscious simplification.
 But it means that how stationary passengers actually behave — where they choose to stand, whether they respond to the alighting flow, and how their reactions change as crowding grows — is intentionally left outside the model's scope, and this is the gap the present study addresses.